midzer/beerbase/content/breweries/minneapolis-town-hall-brewery/west-bank-pub-ale.md

 srm: 0
 upc: 0
 ---
-Most welcoming British pubs off a house ale or pub ale" â€” this is ours.
+Most welcoming British pubs off a house ale or \pub ale\" — this is ours.
 We use only the finest English barley